-Little boys are full of spunk, so how about giving them haircuts that match their fun personalities?
-There are tons of cute and chic haircuts for boys.
-From short spiky strands to long layers, fades, texture, hard parts and line designs, this year’s most popular and best boys hairstyles and haircut photos will be on the inspiration you need for your young boy’s next look.
+Little boys are full of spunk, so how about giving them popular haircuts that match their fun personalities?
+There are tons of cute and adorable haircuts for boys.
+From short spiky strands to long layers, fades, texture, hard parts, and line designs, this year’s most popular and best boys hairstyles and haircut photos will be the inspiration you need for your young boy’s next look.

 #1: Mohawk Man

 A little mohawk for boys looks great, with some hair left on the sides of the head.
 It’s the gremlin’s mohawk, wherein the hair spikes neatly up from the short sides.
 To create the look, I used some of the Reuzel fiber pomade and some grooming tonic to get it to punk up.
 I tend to use matte products for boys’ short haircuts like this.
 Any kid can try this short hair!
 If your boy is bold enough to wear a mohawk, do it!
 It’s fun!
 Boy hairstyles do not always have to be safe and plain.

 The slicked-back and faded haircut suits a gentleman but can also be worn during night outs.
 It features a zero fade that blends into a longer length on top.
 With a pomade, you can achieve a sleek and classic look.
 On the other hand, matte clay can help you get a more textured, voluminous feel.
 You should talk to your barber about the right length for you, as every hair texture is different.

 The comb-over has remained a classic hairstyle for both boys and men of all ages.
 This hairstyle suits most hair types.
 Its shorter sides reduce bulkiness.
 The top has more length, which you can style sideways with a product like paste.
 Whether you prefer side fades or a more natural look with extra hair for coverage, this versatile cut is customizable.
 It’s a popular and timeless choice.